tkubica12/azure-workshops/d-azure-show/README.md

 # Hosting application - WebApp + DB

-1. Create WebApp using .NET Core 3.1 runtime and Windows host on new plan with P1v2
+1. Create WebApp using .NET Core 3.1 runtime and Windows host on new plan with P1v2 and comment on zone redundancy
 2. Click on listed URL to see your web running
 3. Go to App Service Editor and create new file (using right click) named default.aspx with following code: